Post-Install Configuration

 VALUES (nextval('pa_cloud_user_seq'), (SELECT id FROM pa_cloud_user WHERE username = 'system-admin'), 'ROLE_ADMIN');

-- We stored the hashed password for the
+- Stored the hashed password for the

 system-admin